fzliu/radient/README.md

 Although still predominantly used for text today, vectors will be used extensively across a variety of different modalities in the upcoming months.
 This evolution is being powered by two independent occurrences: 1) the shift from large language models to large _multimodal_ models (such as [Reka](https://www.reka.ai) and [Fuyu](https://www.adept.ai/blog/adept-fuyu-heavy)), and 2) the rise in adoption for "traditional" tasks such as recommendation and semantic search.
 In short, vectors are going mainstream, and we need a way to vectorize _everything_, not just text.

+Full write-up on Radient will come later, along with more sample applications, so stay tuned.

 ### Getting started

 Vectorization can be performed as follows: